syncrypt/desktop/README.md

 Install Elm - see: https://guide.elm-lang.org/install.html

-Install elm-github-install (needed for elm-ui):
+Install elm-github-install (needed for elm-ui and other custom packages with native code):

     $ npm install elm-github-install -g